 Jazz: America's music.
 Of the many contributions this country has made to the musical traditions of the world, we are known best for jazz.
-At the University of Puget Sound, jazz appears in many guises, including ensembles directed by School of Music Faculty, a student organization, guest artists, master classes, and academic courses.
+At the University of Puget Sound, jazz appears in many guises, including ensembles directed by School of Music Faculty, guest artists, master classes, and academic courses.

 Director: Tracy Knoop